 A tradition that started with one creative and thoughtful woman was quickly adopted by her daughters and grandchildren, along with friends and neighbors.

 These are the most delicious, mouth-watering pumpkin pies you’ve ever tasted.
 Even people who don’t like pumpkin pies love her now-famous recipe.

 For almost two decades, The Grossman Group has adopted her wonderful tradition by sharing in her sentiments with folks in our network by passing along Elsie’s famous pie and spice mix recipes.

 You know it’s a special tradition when clients call in early November wondering whether the agency is celebrating Grandma Elsie, and if there's a new recipe.

 The Famous Recipes

-We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his partner, Peg Champion.
+We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his wife, Peg Champion.
 It turns out that Grandma Elsie’s spice mix isn't just a must-have for pies.

 We hope you'll enjoy all.

 Grandma Elsie, here’s to you!
 Cheers, and Happy Thanksgiving season.